How To Use Shopify Lazy Loading To Boost Store Speed?

 What is Shopify lazy loading?

-This method is typically applied to images and other media assets in online stores like Shopify.
-By implementing lazy loading, Customers can enjoy a quicker and smoother browsing experience with Shopify stores, potentially leading to higher customer satisfaction and engagement.
+By implementing lazy loading, customers can enjoy a quicker and smoother browsing experience leading to higher customer satisfaction and engagement.

 Shopify can automatically handle lazy loading for certain elements, but customization can be done through themes or apps.
 So, remember to check theme documentation or third-party apps for more control and adhere to web performance best practices.